m3mentomor1/m3mentomor1/README.md

 # Hello, I'm Shain! 👋
-## Overview
+## Introduction
-An enthusiastic undergraduate student currently pursuing a degree in **BS Computer Engineering** at the Technological Institute of the Philippines, Quezon City.
+I'm an enthusiastic undergraduate student currently pursuing a degree in **BS Computer Engineering** at the Technological Institute of the Philippines, Quezon City.

 🚀 I'm also an aspiring **Software Engineer** with a strong passion for gaining & developing skills in the following:
 - **Front-end & Back-end Development**